yaozhong/methBERT/README.md

 sequential computation.
 We use two types of BERTs: the basic one [Devlin et al.] and refined one.
 The refined BERT is refined according to the task-specific features and is featured with

-- learnable postional embedding,
+- learnable postional embedding
 - self-attetion with realtive postion representation [Shaw et al.]
-- center postitions concatenation for the output layer.
+- center postitions concatenation for the output layer

 The model structures are briefly described in the above figure.